Mic92/nixpkgs-review/README.md

 ```

 `-p`, `-P`, `--package-regex` and `--skip-package-regex` can be used together, in which case
-the matching packages will merged.
+the matching packages will be merged.

 Full documentation for regex matching syntax can be found
 [here](https://docs.python.org/3/library/re.html#regular-expression-syntax).